DevOps-Gilde/S3_Docs_GitHubActionsTerraform/03_SetupInfrastructure.md

 <br><img src="./images/Workflow_Enable.png" width="800"/><br>

 Now you see a typical main detail screen with the available workflows on the left-hand side.
 Select the "Terraform" workflow and click on the "Run workflow" button.
-In the screenshot previous runs existed already.
-Click on run to see the results or for troubleshooting.
+Changing the defaults is only required in the following cases:
+* You want to clean up the created terraform resources because it is your last run (otherwise we will do it for you)
+* You want to run the predefined solution which is located in the `solution` branch

 <br><img src="./images/Workflow_Run.PNG" width="800"/><br>

+In the screenshot previous runs existed already without an error.
+In case of an error you have an error icon instead of a green checkmark.
 For troubleshooting just click on the name "Terraform" next to the icon error icon.
-The "Terraform" run at the bottom of the previous screenshot for instance.
 The next two screenshots show the remaining two levels until you hit the details.

 <br><img src="./images/wkf_trouble_1.png" width="800"/><br>
 <br><img src="./images/wkf_trouble_2.png" width="800"/><br>